viviRbi/vyNote/readme.md

 2. Explain CI/CD.
 What is the difference between Continuous Deployment and Continuous Delivery?

 3. What tools have you used to achieve CI/CD?
-Explain how you’ve setup and used them
+Explain how youÂ’ve setup and used them

 4. What is a DevOps pipeline?
 Explain the steps to setting one up

 5. What is SonarQube / SonarCloud?
 Explain some of the features of it

-6. What is a “build”?
+6. What is a Â“buildÂ”?
 What is the end result of a build?
-What is the build tool you’ve used for Java projects?
+What is the build tool youÂ’ve used for Java projects?

 7. What are the Maven lifecycles?
 List the steps in the build lifecycle